-By adding route optimisation to our existing Collective system, the team has been able to further improve the reliability and efficiency of services delivered to meet the growing demand on waste collection services in the borough.
+Through this the team has been able to further improve the reliability and efficiency of services delivered to meet the growing demand on waste collection services in the borough.
 The new optimisation functions have been used to successfully create efficient collection routes for our domestic waste operations.

-Vehicle speeds, participation rates, assisted collections and single / double-sided collection decisions will always be up-to-date so no matter how fast the service changes, FleetRoute will help the team to continually model the best collection routes will be updated and refined to incorporate new housing developments as they are built and become occupied.
+Vehicle speeds, participation rates, assisted collections and single / double-sided collection decisions will always be up-to-date so no matter how fast the service changes, FleetRoute will help the team to continually model the best collection routes and refined to incorporate new housing developments as they are built and become occupied.